KyteProject/search-engine/README.md

 # Introduction

-Search Engine is an educational project and functional search engine.
+Search Engine is a personal, educational project and functional search engine.
 The purpose was to explore and familiarise myself with various technology and demonstrate an understanding of fundamental software engineering concepts.

 Initially, the project employs a monolithic architecture.
 The components are built using the `proxy` design pattern that allows them to remain decoupled and communicate - this allows for extracting components into a separate service should the need arise and simplify the transition to a `microservice` architecture.

-The project adheres to `SOLID` principles. _(3)_
+The project adheres to `SOLID` principles. <small>_[3]_</small>

 - **Single Responsibility Principle**